thejungwon/docker-webapp-django/README.md

 When we launch the application with `docker-composer`, it is not possible to predict the finishing time.
 This can be a big problem when one container has to be launched while the other container is properly running.

-PostgreSQL needs more time to be launched than the Django application when it is its first launch.
+In this example, PostgreSQL needs more time to be launched than the Django application when it is its first launch.
 However, the Django application needs to be connected with a database before it starts to run.

-In this example, we should run the container with some additional tactics like in `entry_point.sh`.
+In the dockerfile, we should run the container with some additional tactics like in `entry_point.sh`.

 ```
 #!/bin/bash